-To use the Google Maps Embed API, you must register your app project on the Google API Console and get a Google API key which you can add to your app or website.
+To use the Maps Embed API, you must register your app project on the Google Cloud Platform Console and get a Google API key which you can add to your app or website.

 Quick guide to getting a key

-Step 1: Get an API Key from the Google API Console
+Step 1: Get an API Key from the Google Cloud Platform Console

-Click the button below, which guides you through the process of registering a project in the Google API Console, activates the Google Maps Embed API automatically, and generates a generic, unrestricted API key.Get a Key
+Click the button below, which guides you through the process of registering a project in the Google Cloud Platform Console, and generates an API key.Get Started

 - For more information, see the detailed guide to getting an API key.